 MMO: When did you launch the site?

 Jim: I technically launched it over a year ago, but all the technical things weren’t ready, so there was a lot of technical things to download a video, to sign up for it, to post a video, it has to be certain megabytes and only a certain length.
-So it was a little over a year ago but now it seems it’s working and doing well, and so now I’m really pushing it and hopefully by the end of the season it turns into something pretty cool.
+It was a little over a year ago but now it seems it’s working and doing well, and so now I’m really pushing it and hopefully by the end of the season it turns into something pretty cool.

 MMO: How has the response been so far?

 Jim: Huge!
 The response is amazing.
-And we’ll find out what it’s like when I call a game, and again, I’m going on my wife who said you should’ve always been an announcer.
+We’ll find out what it’s like when I call a game, and again, I’m going on my wife who said you should’ve always been an announcer.
 Now of course, I’m no Gary, Keith, and Ron!
 I’m not going to come at you with stats, but I think there’s something appealing about a real fan calling the game the way it is.
 So I’m going to give it a shot, but definitely going to hit that up before the month is over.

 MMO: Speaking of calling a game, I remember watching this live when it happened during the game.
 You were in the booth for a May 6, 2015 game against the Baltimore Orioles, and you got to call Curtis Granderson‘s (or Candy, as Breuer calls him) home run.
 What was that moment like for you and had you ever been in the broadcast booth before that time?